0Arafa/0.1ArafaList/README.md

-Make your own huge Wordlist with advanced options
+Make your own huge Wordlist with advanced options,
 You need python3 to run this tool